 It seems counterintuitive, but if your credit score will allow for it, a low-interest credit card with a high enough balance to pay off your other debts can lower your interest rates overall.
 Pay off your other balances with one card, and then focus on chipping away at that lump sum.

 In the event your credit score won’t permit another card or your credit card debt is too high to be paid off with another card, your financial institution might be able to offer you a single loan to pay off the debt.
 That way, you will just have the loan (and its lower interest rate) to pay off.
 You can also try a debt consolidation service to help.
+Check out our Accredited Debt Relief reviews or National Debt Relief reviews to see how the top service compares to its competitors.

 If your credit card debt is truly insurmountable by other means, there are still options.
 A credit counselor can help you find other ways to manage your credit card debt and can make you feel less alone in the process.